 What is Construction Factoring?

-Construction factoring allows a subcontractor to borrow against their future receivables.
+Construction factoring allows a subcontractor to borrow against their receivables.
 Factoring is a process in which businesses (in construction – typically subcontractors) obtain cash advances for their invoices.
-When factoring a construction invoice, a construction company will assign its invoice to the factoring company, and in exchange, the factoring company will provide the construction company cash on the spot.
+When factoring a construction invoice, a construction company will assign its invoice to the factoring company.
+In exchange, the factoring company will provide the construction company cash on the spot.

 First, construction invoice factoring requires that a party providing work agrees with a factoring company to factor their invoices.
 Typically, a factoring company will agree to pay out 70-80% of the value of the invoice to the subcontractor well before payment would have otherwise been received.
 Then, the bill becomes the factoring company’s burden to collect.
 Once that factoring company is paid for the subcontractor’s work, the factoring company will pay the subcontractor that remaining 20-30% minus the factoring company’s fee.